ichimal/petit.string-utils/README.md

 trivial-string-utils
 ====

-A petit tool box about string modification.
+A petit toolbox about string modification.

 ## Package name and its nicknames: